Tackling and preventing sexual misconduct webinar series - resources

 The session explained how professional sexual misconduct may be prevented and, in some cases, remediated.
 The Professional Boundaries Company described the types of behaviours that raise concern (including sexualised conduct and boundary erosion), common warning signs, and the importance of assessing context and risk factors to inform remediation plans.
 They also outlined referral routes and timing, their approach to building insight and accountability, typical scenarios they see, and practical preventive steps such as clearer boundaries, recognising power dynamics, accountability structures, self-awareness, and seeking support.

 This webinar focused on lone workers and boundaries and regulators’ role in providing consistent policies and codes of conduct as well as the challenges faced by lone workers in maintaining professional boundaries.
 The presenter stressed the importance of addressing boundary violations early and highlighted the need for regulators to update their language and concepts related to sexual misconduct.
-The presenter also boundary violations are a feature of all regulated professions, not just a few and discussed the importance of consistent policies and codes of conduct for all staff members, including non-regulated staff.
-There was also discusseion around colleague Relationships and the growing concern about boundary violations between colleagues, particularly in the context of power dynamics and stressed that these issues are not just about patient relationships but also about maintaining professional boundaries with colleagues.
+The presenter also explained that boundary violations are a feature of all regulated professions and discussed the importance of consistent policies and codes of conduct for all staff members, including non-regulated staff.
+There was also discussion around colleague relationships and the growing concern about boundary violations between colleagues, particularly in the context of power dynamics and stressed that these issues are not just about patient relationships but also about maintaining professional boundaries with colleagues.

 Useful links: